AplaProject/apla-docs-en/source/topics/templates2.rst

 Integrated Development Environment of the Molis software client, which is created using the *JavaScript React library*, includes an interface editor and a virtual interface designer.
 Interface pages are the essential part of applications that provides for retrieval and display of data from database tables, creation of forms for receipt of user input data, passing data to contracts, and navigation between application pages.
 Interface pages, just as contracts, are stored in the blockchain, which ensures their protection from falsification when loading them in the software client.

-Interface Template Engine
+Interface template engine
 -------------------------

 Interface elements (pages and menus) are formed on Validating Nodes in a so-called *template engine* from templates created by programmers in the interface editor of the Molis software client.
 All interface pages are built using the Protypo functional language developed by platform developers.
 Interfaces are requested from nodes on the network using the *content* API command.
 What the template engine sends as a reply to such request is not an HTML page, but a JSON code comprised of HTML tags that form a tree in accordance with the template structure.
 For testing purposes, a POST request can be sent to ``api/v2/content`` with the *template* parameter containing the name of a template to process.

-Creating Interface Templates
+Creating interface templates
 ----------------------------

 Interfaces can be created and edited using a specialized editor, available in the **Interface** section of administrative tools in Molis.
 The editor provides for: